Saturday, 3 May 2025

 The autosomal (family finder) test is another genetic test that can determine ancestry based on the other 22 (non-sex-determining) sets of chromosomes.

 My mother Elinor had her autosomal DNA tested in her later years.
 She is one generation closer to the UF for Charles Edwards than I am.
 Charles was my mother’s grandfather so UF would be her great grandfather and we might expect that about 12.5% of her DNA came from him (although that could vary).
 Similarly, YEdwards is of the same generation and would also expect about 12.5% of his autosomal DNA (as well as 100% of his Y chromosome) to have come from UF.
-Since I have access to the DNA results for both YEdwards and Elinor, these are the best results for me to use to analyze matches for them who come from within the Saum tree that I have built.
-(I have recently obtained access to the Ancestry DNA results of another of Elinor and YEdwards’ first cousins (LM) and will discuss LM’s results later.)
+Since I have access to the DNA results for both YEdwards and Elinor, these are the best results for me to use to analyze their matches who come from within the Saum tree that I have built.
+(I subsequently obtained access to the Ancestry DNA results of another of Elinor and YEdwards’ first cousins (LM) and will discuss LM’s results later.)

 Because comparisons can be made only to DNA matches who have tested at the same company, I took advantage of every opportunity, when granted permission by the original test taker, to upload raw DNA data from the testing companies to other sites such as GEDMATCH and My Heritage.
-I have also done additional tests myself with Ancestry DNA and 23&Me and have uploaded my own raw DNA results to Living DNA.
+I have also done additional tests myself with Ancestry DNA and 23&Me (recently withdrawn) and have uploaded my own raw DNA results to Living DNA.
 Every site has yielded more Saum connections.

 Finally, some patterns began to emerge that gave me an additional clue.
 I had a lot of matches that were to the Henderson family, which was otherwise unknown to me.
 (I had a well built-out tree on all known branches of my tree other than the mystery line for UF.)
 Frequently, the Hendersons also fit into the Saum tree through descendants of a marriage between George Adam Saum and Susannah Henderson.
 Sometimes matches were just to Saums and sometimes just to Hendersons, leading me to investigate this family further since we could be matching our DNA matches through either the Saum or Henderson line.
 But, for our family, it seemed we had to be descending from both, most likely from a marriage of the two.
 I did exhaustive research to ensure there were no other Saum-Henderson marriages that could also be the source of my family having inherited DNA from both those families.
 There was one, but it was for a male Henderson to a female Saum, which would not have given the Y chromosome results obtained for YEdwards.